Posts Categorised: Field

 Allowed breeds:

-You would think retriever hunt tests would be for retrievers, but both organizations have opened these hunt tests up to many hunting breeds.
+You’d think retriever hunt tests would be for retrievers, but both organizations opened the tests up to many hunting breeds.
 In a nutshell, they allow retrievers, plus Standard Poodles and a variety of spaniel and pointer breeds.

 Spayed/neutered dogs and dogs that would be disqualified in the show ring are also welcome.

-AKC restricts the tests to dogs over six months of age, individually registered (not just litter registration), and of eligible breeds.
+AKC restricts the hunt tests to dogs over six months, individually registered (not just litter registration), and of eligible breeds.
 There are special rules for entering imported dogs that are not yet registered with AKC.

-HRC limits the tests to hunting breeds on their list which does not include dilutes (the “Silver Labs” and their other colors of charcoal and champagne).
+HRC limits the tests to hunting breeds on their list which does not include dilutes (the “Silver Labs”).
 Note: if a dilute dog is entered in a hunt test the hunt test committee should be notified.

 The Junior and Started tests are very similar.
-Both include two series – a land series and a water series with two single retrieves on land and two single retrieves on water.
+They include two series – a land series and a water series with two single retrieves on land and two single retrieves on water.

 Both allow you to hold your dog at the line.
 In Junior, you can loop a slipcord through the collar which must be a flat buckle collar.
+Or you can hold the dog by the collar.
 In Started, you can hold the dog by a collar, leash, or line around its neck.
 (As a judge, I always recommend holding your dog.
 If you don’t and your dog breaks, he will likely fail.)

-You don’t handle a gun in AKC and rarely in HRC although in HRC you can opt to shoulder and shoot a popper.
-However in that case you cannot hold your dog.
-You are also judged on gun safety.
+You don’t handle a gun in AKC and rarely handle one in HRC although in HRC you can opt to shoulder and shoot a popper.
+However in that case you cannot hold your dog and you are also judged on gun safety.

 There are some differences